AnshBansalOfficial/semantic-audio-search/README.md

 ## Dataset

-The prototype currently indexes approximately **40 drum samples** across four instrument classes:
+The prototype indexes ~40 drum samples across four classes: **kick, snare, clap, hi-hat**.

-- Kick
-- Snare
-- Clap
-- Hi-Hat

-The retrieval pipeline is independent of dataset size and can be extended to thousands of samples by rebuilding the FAISS index.
+The retrieval pipeline is dataset-agnostic — scaling to thousands of samples requires only rebuilding the FAISS index.

 ---

-## Future Improvements
+## Planned

-- Cloudflare R2 object storage
+- [ ] Cloudflare R2 object storage
-- FastAPI backend
+- [ ] FastAPI backend
-- React / Next.js frontend
+- [ ] React / Next.js frontend
-- Metadata filtering (BPM, genre, key)
+- [ ] Metadata filtering — BPM, genre, key
-- Waveform visualization
+- [ ] Waveform visualization
-- Approximate indexing (IVF / HNSW)
+- [ ] Approximate indexing — IVF / HNSW
-- Real-time sample ingestion
+- [ ] Real-time sample ingestion
-- Larger production-scale dataset

 ---

-## Key Learnings

-This project explores practical applications of multimodal representation learning by combining pretrained CLAP embeddings with vector similarity search.
-It demonstrates how text and audio can be projected into a shared embedding space, enabling semantic retrieval without relying on filenames or manually curated metadata.
+## What This Explores

+CLAP (Contrastive Language-Audio Pretraining) projects both text and audio into a shared embedding space.
+This project applies that to sample retrieval: instead of tagging files manually, the system understands acoustic and semantic similarity directly from the signal.

+The result is a search experience closer to how producers actually think — *"something dark and metallic"* — rather than how file systems are organized.

 ---

 ## License

-MIT License
+MIT